Shopify/maintenance_tasks/README.md

     - or by [using Ruby](#running-a-task-from-ruby).
 3. [Monitor the Task](#monitoring-your-tasks-status)
     - either by using the included web UI,
-    - or by manually checking your task's run's status in your database.
+    - or by manually checking your task’s run’s status in your database.
 4. Optionally, delete the Task code if you no longer need it.

 ### Creating a Task